Experience the best of Napa Valley food and wiine at Trefethen Family Vineyards. (Photo: Alamy)

 San Diego got a bum rap in the “Anchorman” movies, which referred to it simply as “classy.”
 The truth is the city is vibrant, exhilarating and a whole lot of fun.

 Must-sees in San Diego include the 1,200-acre Balboa Park, home of the San Diego Zoo, and La Jolla Cove, which attracts wild seals and sea lions by the dozen.
-Stay at the circa-1910 US GRANT and shop at the upscale galleries and boutiques dotting the sidewalks in Little Italy.
+Stay at the circa-1910 US GRANT, a Luxury Collection Hotel, and shop at the upscale galleries and boutiques dotting the sidewalks in Little Italy.

 When you’re ready to stretch your legs, head out for a run along the Embarcadero and hoof past the USS Midway en route.